The Umbrella Academy: The Biggest Differences Between the Comics and the Show

 Number 2’s Relationship with (and Murder of) ‘Mom’

-In the show, however, Diego appears to be the closest to Grace out of all of the Academy members, with a number of scenes showing their relationship and how she helped him overcome a speech impediment when he was a child.
+In the show, however, Diego appears to be the closest to Grace out of all of the Academy members, with several scenes showing their relationship and how she helped him overcome a speech impediment when he was a child.
 Loving relationship aside, he does kill her in the show (albeit only temporarily), which also doesn’t happen in the comics.

-At the end of the sixth episode, Number 5 once again turns on The Commission and manages to rewind a day, which for the most part manages to undo a number of happier events, swapping them for significantly more tragic ones.
-The second time around a number of things (thanks to Number 5’s presence this time) is different.
+At the end of the sixth episode, Number 5 turns on The Commission and manages to rewind a day, which, for the most part, manages to undo a number of happier events, swapping them for significantly more tragic ones.
+This second attempt at the day (thanks to Number 5’s presence this time) results in several differences.

-This leads to the whole Academy acting out a completely different version of the day.
+This leads to the whole Academy acting out an entirely different version of the day.
 Although there is plenty of time travel in the comics, this particular sequence is another brand new addition for the show that isn’t in the source material.

-Howard is probably the most impactful new character to the series, being the one who unleashes Vanya’s powers and encourages her to embrace them.
-His own story turns out to be quite interesting as well and is deeply tied to the early days of the Academy.
+Howard is probably the most impactful new character to the series.
+Mainly as he is the one who unleashes Vanya’s powers and encourages her to embrace them, his own story turns out to be quite interesting as well and is deeply tied to the early days of the Academy.
 In many ways, Howard combines new elements with hints of ‘the Conductor’ from the comics, who similarly uses Vanya’s powers to attack the Academy (and destroy the world).

 Klaus Going to Vietnam Alone